Scotland's Census 2022

 How and when to take part

-The census will open at the end of February 2022.
-We will write to every household in Scotland with instructions for taking part.
+At the end of February, we wrote to every household in Scotland with instructions for taking part.

-You will be able to order a paper questionnaire online or over the phone if you prefer to complete the census this way.
+You can also order a paper questionnaire online if you prefer to complete the census this way.

 If you stay somewhere like a halls of residence, a care home or a hostel, the person who manages your accommodation will provide you with instructions for how to take part.